Chathuranga888/DSA-Bootcamp-Java/README.md

 - [Course website](https://www.techwithkunal.com/courses/dsa)
 - [Assignments](https://github.com/kunal-kushwaha/DSA-Bootcamp-Java/tree/main/assignments) (solutions can be found on LeetCode)
 Hello I'm add some new changes to readme. can you merge it your main branch

+I Commited to main branch.
+It's usually not a good thing